‘General Hospital’ Spoilers: Jake Reaches Out To Franco – Jason Rages

 General Hospital spoilers show that Jake Webber (Hudson West) wants and needs Franco Baldwin (Roger Howarth) in his life no matter that his dad Jason Morgan (Billy Miller) doesn’t like it.
 The problem is, Liz Webber (Rebecca Herbst) is trapped in the middle.
-Liz doesn’t want Jason to take her to court over custody but there’s more tension coming soon because Jake reaches out to Franco.
+Liz doesn’t want Jason to take her to court over custody, but there’s more tension coming soon because Jake reached out to Franco.

 Jake Contacts Franco